ABoBo555/UPI_Data_Analysis/README.md

 In your local environment:

-1. First run: `gpay.py`
-2. Then run: `paytm.py`
-3. Finally run: `main.py`
+> Run this file run.py

-This will load and visualize your transaction data 📈
+This will load data and visualize your transaction data 📈 Then, you can see the graphs and charts saved in 'Saved_charts'

 ---